Heraclitus

 Edinger, Edward F, The Psyche in Antiquity, Book One Early Greek Philosophy thesis

-wisdom is beyond learning and beyond cleverness: 'Of all the words yet spoken none comes quite as far as wisdom, which is the action of the mind beyond all things that may be said.'
-'Wisdom,' he says, 'is the oneness of mind that guides and permeates all things.'
+Wisdom is the oneness of mind that guides and permeates all things.
 For Heraclitus, wisdom, much like fire, is the very essence of the cosmos.

 Heraclitus, Fragments: The Collected Wisdom of Heraclitus, 2001thesis

 Heraclitus saw that speech (reflecting thought) enabled humans to organise their world.
-He postulates that a divine principle exists that carries out on a cosmic level a similar activity.
-The divinity, by thinking and 'speaking' things, forms them.
+He postulates that a divine principle exists that carries out on a cosmic level a similar activity… Heraclitus laments frequently that human beings fail to understand how their thought and speech works.

 Sullivan, Shirley Darcus, Psychological and Ethical Ideas What Early Greeks Say, 1995thesis